Charles Robert Leslie: Works

 Several works were commissioned and bought by James Lenox.
 Those works were on display in the Lenox Library, which upon demolition, were donated to the New York Public Library.
 Many of his more important subjects exist in varying replicas.

 Leslie possessed a sympathetic imagination, which enabled him to enter freely into the spirit of the author whom he illustrated, a delicate perception for female beauty, an unfailing eye for character and its outward manifestation in face and figure, and a genial and sunny sense of humour, guided by an instinctive refinement which prevented it from overstepping the bounds of good taste.

+Leslie earned a reputation for illustrating well-known works of literature: Ivanhoe, As You Like It, Tristram Shandy, Merry Wives of Windsor, Don Quixote, and several by Irving, among others.
+George Wyndham, 4th Earl of Egremont paid him 500 guineas in 1823 for the Quixote painting: Sancho Panza and the Duchess, which may be Leslie's most famous.
+Eleven of his paintings – many of them inspired by literature – were engraved and published in The Atlantic Souvenir and The Token annual American gift books in the 1820s and 30s, reaching a much wider audience.
+The works earned the praise of American critics William Dunlap and John Neal.
+The latter in The Yankee called Leslie "a master draughtsman, decidedly one of the two, or three best alive".

 In addition to his skill as an artist, Leslie was a ready and pleasant writer.
 His Life of his friend Constable, the landscape painter, appeared in 1843 is regarded as one of the classics of artistic biography.
 He also wrote a Handbook for Young Painters, a volume embodying the substance of his lectures as professor of painting to the Royal Academy, in 1855.
 In 1860, Tom Taylor edited his Autobiography and Letters, which contain interesting reminiscences of his distinguished friends and contemporaries.
 Leslie's letters paint the man as affectionate, social, candid, modest and eager for instruction and improvement, always seeking the society of the best and most eminent of persons to whom he could gain access without intrusion or forwardness.
 Taylor also finished Leslie's Life and Times of Sir Joshua Reynolds, which was published in 1865.

 The painting May-day in the Time of Queen Elizabeth is examined in Letitia Elizabeth Landon's poem On May Day, as part of her Poetical Catalogue of Paintings in The Literary Gazette (1823).